LuxenDM/Helium/API Tracker.md

 Acts like a background element handler

 ### helium.constructs.shrink_label
-possible wishlist item, automagically wordwraps and shrinks horizontal size to fit containing element.
+Automatically wordwraps and shrinks horizontal size to fit containing element.

 ## Helium preset dialogs
 Presets are full dialogs worth of items, with completely custom behaviors and purpose-built uses.